-For never-ending fresh & aromatic supply of sweet basil sprigs in your kitchen, follow these 6 steps and start Growing Basil in Water.
+For a never-ending fresh & aromatic supply of sweet basil sprigs in your kitchen, follow these 9 steps and start Growing Basil in Water.

 Sweet basil is a versatile herb that is used in various world cuisines.
 You can add it to homemade pizzas, soups, pasta, and scrambled eggs.
 The list is long, and you’ll never find enough recipes.
 That’s why if you’re a plant grower, you should grow it.

-If you don’t own a garden, grow it in a pot on your patio or apartment balcony.
-And, if you don’t have access to any of these outdoor spaces, grow it indoors.
+If you don’t own a garden, grow it in a pot on your patio, rooftop, or apartment balcony.
+And, if you don’t have access to any of these outdoor spaces either, grow it indoors.
 Yep, that’s possible!
-All you need is a windowsill with 5-6 hours of sunlight, and this article we’ve here.
+All you need is a windowsill with 4-6 hours of sunlight, and this article we’ve here.

 Those who’re already growing it may know that one basil plant is never enough.
 You need more, and if you need more, this hack of growing basil in water will help you.